Gautam Bhatia (lawyer): The Transformative Constitution: A Radical Biography in Nine Acts

 Sandeep Suresh, a professor of law at Jindal Global Law School, reviewing for International Journal of Constitutional Law, commended Bhatia for adding an erudite and painstakingly researched monograph to the existing literature on Indian constitutional law.
-Mukul Kesavan, reviewing for The Hindu, considered the book to a formidable achievement for its lucid writing, systematic argumentation and marshaling of history, political ideas and jurisprudence.
-Nikhil Govind, a professor of philosophy at Manipal University, reviewing for Scroll.in, noted it to be a timely work that would aid in increasing legal literacy and lead to a more participative citizenship.
-Shefali Jha, a professor of political science at Jawaharlal Nehru University, found the work to be a valuable contribution to the field of constitutional studies, which advocated for contestatory democracy in place of electoral democracy.
-Rajeev Dhavan, reviewing for The Indian Express, admired of Bhatia as an excellent jurist but aired pessimism about the practicalities.
+In The Hindu, Mukul Kesavan, considered the book to a formidable achievement for its lucid writing, systematic argumentation and marshaling of history, political ideas and jurisprudence.
+Nikhil Govind, a professor of philosophy at Manipal University (MAHE), noted in Scroll.in that it was a timely work that would aid in increasing legal literacy and lead to a more participative citizenship.
+Shefali Jha, a professor of political science at Jawaharlal Nehru University, found the work to be a valuable contribution to the field of constitutional studies, one which advocated for contestatory democracy in place of electoral democracy.
+Rajeev Dhavan, reviewing for The Indian Express, was admiring of Bhatia as an excellent jurist but aired pessimism about the practicalities.

 Others

-Bhatia has contributed chapters on Directive Principles and 'Religious Speech' to The Oxford Handbook of the Indian Constitution and The Oxford Handbook of Freedom of Speech respectively.
+Bhatia has contributed chapters on "Directive Principles" to The Oxford Handbook of the Indian Constitution and "Religious Speech" to The Oxford Handbook of Freedom of Speech.
 In 2021, in the wake of protests against Citizenship (Amendment) Act, Gautam Bhatia, Romila Thapar, Gautam Patel, and N. Ram coauthored a book on the multiple dimensionalities of citizenship in India.

-Science Fiction
+Science fiction

 The Wall

 In August 2020, The Wall —a speculative fiction novel — was published by HarperCollins to critical acclaim.
 Set in a dystopian city called Sumer, which is guarded by impenetrable walls and has a strict hierarchical society, the novel follows the chronicles of Mithila, a queer girl (and her cohort) who seeks to venture beyond those boundaries.